 It’s kind of hard to compare a baby carrier vs. a stroller because they are both important for different things.

 For instance, my stroller is also my bag carrier, stores my collapsible cooler I always bring to Disney and gives the older kids a place to sit or ride.
+I love renting a stroller from Kingdom Strollers, as it’s a great place for baby to nap and way more comfortable that the hard plastic disney ones.

 On the other hand, the baby carrier (I have a toddler and a baby sized one) is useful for whatever kid needs to be held, or needs to take a nap.
 It’s a must have for restaurants because you can’t bring in the stroller, and it makes transportation a breeze.
 Plus, taking it on rides is worth bringing the baby carrier even if that’s the only time its used.